rafaelcamargo/4dayweek/README.md

 ## Tests

-1. In case you changed any website behavior, ensure that all the code you changed is covered with automated tests:
+1. In case you have changed any website behavior, ensure that all changes are covered with automated tests:
 ``` bash
 npm run test
 ```